acairns/radiate/README.md

 - [ ] Deal only with FQCN of Listeners to delay instance creation
 - [ ] Bump to >=PHP7, update codebase (return types, typehint, etc.)
 - [ ] Extract examples into example directory
-- [ ] Investigate a possible way to cache the event/listener configuration after reflection
 - [ ] Extract a registry, inject registery into emitter, registry to contain logic around add/get listener
 - [ ] Make registry serialisable, and constructable from a serialised registry